|Summary||How to install Ubuntu Desktop on your laptop or PC.|

 In Other options, you will be prompted to download updates as well as third-party software that may improve device support and performance (for example, Nvidia graphics drivers) during the installation.
 It is recommended to check both of these boxes.

 This screen allows you to configure your installation.
-If you would like Ubuntu to be the only operating system on your device, select Erase disk and install Ubuntu.
+If you would like Ubuntu to be the only operating system on your hard drive, select Erase disk and install Ubuntu.

-ⓘ If your device currently has another operating system installed, you will receive additional options to install Ubuntu alongside that OS rather than replacing it.
-This requires some additional steps not covered in this tutorial.
-However, you can read more about setting up dual-booting in this useful tutorial on Dave’s RoboShack.
+If your device currently has another operating system installed, you will receive additional options to install Ubuntu alongside that OS rather than replacing it.

 ⓘ LVM stands for Logical Volume Management.
 By using LVM during the setup, it makes it easier to create and manage partitions post installation.